Team Fortress Classic

-Team Fortress Classic is a first-person shooter game developed by Valve and published by Sierra Studios.
-It was originally released in April 1999 for Windows, and is based on Team Fortress, a mod for the 1996 game Quake.
-The game puts two teams against each other in online multiplayer matches; each member plays as one of nine classes, each with different skills.
+Team Fortress Classic is a 1999 first-person shooter game developed by Valve and published by Sierra Studios.
+It was originally released in April 1999 as a mod for Valve's 1998 Windows game Half-Life, and is based on Team Fortress, a mod for the 1996 game Quake.

+In Team Fortress Classic, two teams compete in online multiplayer matches.
+Players choose one of nine classes, each with different skills.
 The scenarios include capture the flag, territorial control, and escorting a "VIP" player.

-Valve hired the developers of the Team Fortress mod to develop Team Fortress Classic using its GoldSrc engine (used in their 1998 game Half-Life) to promote the Half-Life software development kit.
+Valve hired the developers of the Team Fortress mod to develop Team Fortress Classic.
 It received generally positive reviews, although the graphics were a point for criticism.
 In 2000, Valve released a standalone version, Team Fortress 1.5, with new character models, maps and other features.
 Team Fortress 2 was released in 2007.

 Gameplay

 In the capture the flag map "2fort", short for "2 Fortresses", a group of blue players attack the red base.

 Matches in Team Fortress Classic typically feature two teams, one red and one blue, and nine playable character classes.
 Each character class has a set of weapons and abilities unique to that specific class.
 This differentiation between classes makes for rock-paper-scissors-esque gameplay that requires teammates to work together in order to effectively achieve the objective.
 The class-system also encourages players to vary their selection of classes and utilize certain classes in conjunction with one another to gain the advantage.

 In Team Fortress Classic, a server can hold up to 32 players simultaneously, and matches can be played in a number of game modes, each featuring different objectives.